 A key aspect of our strategy, including with respect to Tovaxin, is to seek collaboration with a partner, such as a large pharmaceutical organization, that is willing to further develop and commercialize a selected product candidate.
 To date, we have not entered into any such collaborative arrangement with respect to Tovaxin.
-However, we will need to raise significant additional capital in order to undertake the planned pivotal Phase III clinical study in the United States of Tovaxin in RR-MS as the total costs of conducting this study, if commenced in the near-term, as well as the ongoing expenses of our operations through the expected completion date of such study are estimated at approximately \$35 million.
+However, we will need to raise significant additional capital in order to undertake the planned Phase IIb clinical study of Tovaxin in SP-MS as the total costs of conducting this study, if commenced in the near-term, as well as the ongoing expenses of our operations through the expected completion date of such study are estimated at approximately \$32 million.

-By entering into such as strategic collaboration, we may rely on our partner for financial resources and for development, regulatory and commercialization expertise.
+By entering into any such strategic collaboration, we may rely on our partner for financial resources and for development, regulatory and commercialization expertise.
 Our partner may fail to develop or effectively commercialize our product candidate because they:

-- do not have sufficient resources or decide not to devote the necessary resources due to internal constraints such as limited cash or human resources; - decide to pursue a competitive potential product developed outside of the collaboration; - cannot obtain the necessary regulatory approvals; - determine that the market opportunity is not attractive; or - cannot manufacture or obtain the necessary materials in sufficient quantities from multiple sources or at a reasonable cost.
+- do not have sufficient resources or decide not to devote the necessary resources due to internal constraints such as limited cash or human resources; - decide to pursue a competitive potential product developed outside of the collaboration; - cannot obtain the necessary regulatory approvals; - · determine that the market opportunity is not attractive; or - cannot manufacture or obtain the necessary materials in sufficient quantities from multiple sources or at a reasonable cost.